dinedal/rhod/README.md

 end
 ```

-If you need to pass options to Rhod, pass them as the last arguement:
+If you need to pass options to Rhod, pass them as the last argument:

 ```ruby
 # Works the same as the above, with but with retires.